Yandex Cloud

 As a result, an SSL certificate is scheduled to be updated every Monday at 2:30 am.
 The result will be recorded in a log file.

-WordPress sites sometimes have a problem opening internal links when switching from one host to another.
+WordPress sites sometimes have a problem opening internal links when switching from one hosting to another.
+Check whether the .htaccess file exists in your website's root folder var/www/html/.htaccess.

 If there is no file, create it.